 There are not too many folks out there throwing their two cents into the pool of musical currency who can say that they hail from as far north as Juneau, Alaska.
-Although Eric Tollefson would tell you that he makes his home the idyllic town of Bend, Oregon these days, the 49th state native also takes a particular pride in his background.
 So, it’s not a surprise to know that Tollefson’s creative oeuvre has been well informed by where he’s from.
 Especially considering that his sophomore effort is aptly entitled The Polar Ends.

 Surrounded by the thunderous rhythm section of Jay Foote and Brian Jones, guitarist Sam Kearney and producer/engineer Rob Evans, Eric created an eight-track album where pure rock 'n' roll sits comfortably alongside lovelorn laments, and where mournful strings, swooping guitars, ethereal background vocals and purposeful tape hiss all make perfect sense.